CiscoDevNet/msx-developer-guides/05-go-hello-world-service-example/05-adding-vault-configuration.md

 }
 ```

-Pay attention to the key path in `testVault`, as there are different patterns for different MSX versions and uses.
+Pay attention to the key path in `testVault` as there are different patterns for different MSX versions and uses.

 | Pattern                              | Description                  |
 |--------------------------------------|------------------------------|